-4.1 The need to protect children
+4.1 The need to protect families

-Sadly, many children have been abused physically, sexually and emotionally by trusted members of their communities, including people in churches.
-As a result, both the government and Northridge have requirements to be complied with before anyone can participate in activities involving children.
+Sadly, many families have suffered physical, sexual and emotional abuse from trusted members of their communities, including people in churches.
+As a result, both the government and Northridge have requirements to be complied with before anyone can participate in Storehouse Activities.